 Did you know we host a live chat room?
 We are closed right now but will be back online:

 Cannabis (can-a-bis) also known as weed, grass and hash and comes from the cannabis plant and is the most commonly used illegal drug in the UK.
-The main active ingredient is THC which gives you the stoned feeling different plant varieties can be bred together to produce stronger hybrid types.
+The main psychoactive ingredient is THC (tetrahydrocannabinol) which gives you the stoned feeling and plant varieties can be bred to produce stronger hybrid strains.

 Cannabis can make you feel relaxed and giggly.
 In larger amounts or with more frequent use you may feel withdrawn, tired and anxious.
 The effects you feel will vary on your mood and environment.
 It can also cause dizziness and sickness (also known as whitey) especially when used in conjunction with alcohol.